dashbird/site/content/knowledge-base/basic-concepts/serverless-challenges-and-solutions.md

 ### Suboptimal architecture patterns

 Often times, user requests require actions and information from multiple databases and different microservices.
-Lambda-based serices can exaggerate this problem when logic is distributed to a large number of small functions, requiring many to be executed to service the request.
+Lambda-based services can exaggerate this problem when logic is distributed to a large number of small functions, requiring many to be executed to service the request.
 This can often lead a single request to hit 3 or 4 Lambda functions, API Gateway, databases and external services.
 If you're designing a new service, you should always keep in mind the request path you are building to keep the latency to a minimum.

 ### Runtime configurations